Tau protein: Other functions

-Phosphorylation of tau has also been suggested to be regulated by O-GlcNAc modification at various Ser and Thr residues.

 Mechanism

 The accumulation of hyperphosphorylated tau in neurons is associated with neurofibrillary degeneration.
 The actual mechanism of how tau propagates from one cell to another is not well identified.
 Also, other mechanisms, including tau release and toxicity, are unclear.
 As tau aggregates, it replaces tubulin, which in turn enhances fibrilization of tau.
 Several propagation methods have been proposed that occur by synaptic contact such as synaptic cell adhesion proteins, neuronal activity and other synaptic and non-synaptic mechanisms.
 The mechanism of tau aggregation is still not completely elucidated, but several factors favor this process, including tau phosphorylation and zinc ions.
+Moreover, recent studies show that tau can coordinate up to three Zn²⁺ ions via distinct sites in the N-terminal, repeat, and C-terminal regions; occupancy of two Zn²⁺ sites is sufficient to promote liquid–liquid phase separation (LLPS) of tau in vitro, linking zinc homeostasis to condensate-driven aggregation pathways.

 Release

-Tau involves in uptake and release process, which is known as seeding.
-Uptake of tau protein mechanism requires the presence of heparan sulfate proteoglycans at the cell surface, which happen by macropinocytosis.
+Tau is involved in uptake and release processes, which are known as seeding.
+Uptake of tau protein requires the presence of heparan sulfate proteoglycans at the cell surface, which happens by macropinocytosis.
 On the other hand, tau release depends on neuronal activity.
-Many factors influence tau release, for example, type of isoforms or MAPT mutations that change the extracellular level of tau.
+Many factors influence tau release such as, for example, the isoforms or MAPT mutations that change the extracellular level of tau.
 According to Asai and his colleagues, the spreading of tau protein occurs from the entorhinal cortex to the hippocampal region in the early stages of the disease.
 They also suggested that microglia were also involved in the transport process, and their actual role is still unknown.

+Uptake

+Tau protein has been found in the extracellular environment including Cerebrospinal fluid (CSF) and Interstitial fluid (ISF) under physiological and pathological conditions.
+Low-density lipoprotein receptor-related protein 1 (LRP1) has been shown as the receptor for Tau internalization into cells.
+However, studying Tau uptake in human neurons revealed that physiological Tau monomers mainly use LRP1 for internalization, while the uptake of pathological Tau aggregates depend on heparan sulfate proteoglycans.